 The modelling methodologies are proposed in the below tables.

-The LOIN of the proposed elements should be read with the LoD Specification of CEDD.
+The LOIN of the proposed elements should be read with the LOIN Specification of CEDD.

 Object elements of the Existing Site Formation and Topography Model will be created according to the agreed survey record plan.
 The following objects will be modelled: